OldSparkyMI/aRevelation/README.md

 An android password manager based on Revelation Password Manager file format.
 It stores all your accounts and passwords in a single, secure place, and gives you access to it through a user-friendly graphical interface on your smartphone.

 * very simple gui, easy to use
-* no master password
 * stores your information in a secured single file
+  * one file, one password
+  * no master password for multiple files
-* categorize your passwords
+  * passwords are categorizable in every file
-* simple, secure and powerful
+* fast, secure and powerful

+Original Revelation password manager for GNOME can be found here:
 https://revelation.olasagasti.info/

 ## Build (Ubuntu)